Copyright for your business

 You may also want to include a copyright notice on your website - see our sample website copyright statement.

 Under international copyright conventions, material created by UK nationals or residents is protected in many countries.
 It may help in certain countries if you have marked your work with the international copyright symbol ©, your name and the year your work was created.

 If you think your copyright has been infringed you will need to take action against infringers using the laws of the country in which the alleged breach of your copyright takes place.

-See more on intellectual property protection overseas.
+See more on protecting your intellectual property abroad.

 Some areas of copyright law have been affected by EU Exit.
 For current information on these, see: protecting copyright in the UK and EU.